Skip to content

 Problem: Problems integrating with other libraries or custom detectors.

-# Correct usage of aggregation enums
+# Correct usage of aggregation strings

 detector = ConformalDetector(